-The first step when buying a house at auction is to set your investment parameters.
-Specifically, what are you looking for in a house and what are your constraints?
+The next step when buying houses at auction is to set your investment parameters.
+Specifically, know what you’re looking for in a house and what your constraints are.
 Each parameter limits your investment search to more specific opportunities and helps you find an auction in the next step.

-You’ll want to establish your specific investment objective and associated time horizon before you bid.
+You’ll want to establish your specific investment objective and associated timeline before you bid on a property at auction.
 These will affect your financing options as well as the size, location, price, and condition of the houses you bid on.

 Financing Options for Real Estate Auctions

-Your investment objective, time horizon and financing options available, among other things, determine your overall budget.
-Fix and flippers, for example, use hard money loans that have an after rehab value (ARV) limit.
-Many hard money lenders loan out between 65% to 80% of a home’s ARV, which is the expected home value after the renovations are completed.
-This means that short-term investors might have to put down as much as 35%, limiting their budget.
+Your investment objective, timeline, and financing options help determine your overall budget.
+Fix and flippers, generally, use hard money loans that have an ARV limit.
+Many hard money lenders loan out between 65% to 80% of a home’s ARV.
+This means that they might have to put down as much as 35%, limiting their budget.

-Conversely, long-term investors rely on traditional mortgages that require roughly 20% down.
+Conversely, long-term investors rely on traditional mortgages that usually require 20% down.
 This results in a maximum loan-to-value (LTV) ratio around 80% and sometimes also a loan-to-income (LTI) ratio around 50%, limiting a long-term investor’s budget.
-The LTV ratio dictates how much of the total price a bank can lend and the LTI ratio helps bank assess the ability for borrowers to pay back the loan.
-Some long-term investors, however, can obtain FHA loans with only 3.5% down.
+The LTV ratio dictates how much of the total price a bank can lend, and the LTI ratio helps banks assess the ability of borrowers to pay back the loan.
+Some long-term investors, however, can obtain FHA loans with as little as 3.5% down.

 Your investment objectives, timelines, financing, and maximum budget dictate the characteristics of the properties most suited for your needs.
-A house’s size, condition, and geography, for example, are all characteristics you’ll want to define when setting your investment parameters.
+A property’s size, condition, geography, and type are all characteristics you’ll want to define when setting your investment parameters.

 Long-term investors look for solid investments with rental potential, limiting the available options.
-For example, the size, condition, and geography of a house affects its occupancy rate and target tenants, as well as the size of the minimum down payment.
-A house’s condition also affects the up front cost if it needs repairs and maintenance before it can be rented.
+For example, the size, condition, and geography of a house affect its occupancy rate and target tenants as well as the size of the minimum down payment.
+A house’s condition also affects the upfront cost.
+It may need repairs and maintenance before it can be rented.
 Its geography affects long-term price appreciation, annual rental income, and the availability of tenants.

 Short-term investors look for underpriced houses in poor condition, also limiting their searches.
-The desired size, condition, and geography of a house affects a short-term investor’s down payment and “skin in the game.”
-Since hard money lenders base their loan amounts on a percentage of ARV, the pricier a house the more money down it needs.
-A house’s size, condition, and geography also affects the potential short-term profit of a fix and flipper.
+The desired size, condition, and geography of a house affect a short-term investor’s down payment and “skin in the game.”
+Since hard money lenders base their loan amounts on a percentage of ARV, the pricier a house, the more money down it needs.
+A house’s size, condition, and geography also affect the potential short-term profit of a fix and flipper.

-Step 2.
-Find and Register for a Real Estate Auction
+3. Find & Register for a Real Estate Auction

 A real estate auction listing contains such information as a property’s type, size, starting bid price, required deposit, registration requirements, date of auction, appraisal, and more.